Ilan Ramon

-Ilan Ramon (אילן רמון; /he/, born Ilan Wolfferman (אילן וולפרמן); June 20, 1954 - February 1, 2003) was an Israeli fighter pilot and later the first Israeli astronaut.
+Ilan Ramon (אילן רמון; /he/; June 20, 1954 - February 1, 2003) was an Israeli fighter pilot and later the first Israeli astronaut.
 He served as a Space Shuttle payload specialist on STS-107, the fatal mission of Columbia, in which he and the six other crew members were killed when the spacecraft disintegrated during re-entry.
 At 48, Ramon was the oldest member of the crew.
-He is the only foreign recipient of the United States Congressional Space Medal of Honor, which was awarded posthumously.
+He is the first foreign recipient of the United States Congressional Space Medal of Honor, which was awarded posthumously.

 Biography

-Born in Ramat Gan, Israel, to Tonya (1929–2003) and Eliezer Wolfferman (1923–2006), a family of Ashkenazi Jewish descent, Ramon grew up in Beersheba.
+Born as Ilan Wolfferman in Ramat Gan, Israel, to Tonya (1929–2003) and Eliezer Wolfferman (1923–2006), a family of Ashkenazi Jewish descent, Ramon grew up in Beersheba.
 His father was from Germany, and his family fled Nazi persecution in 1935.
 His mother and grandmother were from Poland, and were Holocaust survivors, having been in Auschwitz.
 They emigrated to Israel in 1949.
 Ramon's first name, Ilan, means "tree" in Hebrew.
 Ramon Hebraizied his surname from Wolfferman to Ramon, a more "Israeli (Sabra)" name, when he joined the Israeli Air Force (IAF).
 This was customary and expected of IAF pilots, as well as among IDF senior officers at the time.

 Ramon graduated from high school in 1972.
 In 1987, he graduated with a B.Sc. degree in electronics and computer engineering from Tel Aviv University.